solderguy/cloud-mincemeat-titanic-analysis/README.md

 DISCLAIMERS
-1. The word "test" is overloaded in this project, which may cause confusion.
+--The word "test" is overloaded in this project, which may cause confusion.
     The input file is "test.csv" because it used a model calculated elsewhere from "train.csv".
 These are standard data science names.
 The mincemeat code (including the launch file) runs a non-cloud map-reduce which is considered a functional test for checking the cloud results There's also one file of unit tests.

-2. The mincemeat module and the concept of a python map-reduce are not my work but Michael Fairley's.
+ --The mincemeat module and the concept of a python map-reduce are not my
+    work but Michael Fairley's.
 The mincemeat.py module has not been altered.

     https://github.com/michaelfairley/mincemeatpy